sakoht/data-provenance/provenance/README.md

     implicit val rt: ResultTracker = ResultTrackerSimple("/tmp/mydata") // or s3://...

-    // Basic use: separat objects to represent the logical call and the result and the actual output. val call1 = addMe(2, 3)             // no work is done val result1 = call1.run()           // generate a result println(r1.output)                  // get the output: 5
+    // Basic use: separate objects to represent the logical call and the result and the actual output. val call1 = addMe(2, 3)             // no work is done val result1 = call1.run()           // generate a result println(r1.output)                  // get the output: 5